ghc-proposals/ghc-proposals/proposals/0000-hexFloats.rst

 =============================

 Currently, Haskell only allows writing floating-point numbers in the decimal format.
-Unfortunately, writing floats in decimal/scientific format is not always the best option, due to loss of precision.
+Unfortunately, writing floats in decimal/scientific format is not always the best option: To write finite floats precisely one might need an extraordinary number of decimal digits, for instance.

 As an alternative, there's the so called "hexadecimal floating point" format, described in p57-58 of: http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf